RedditRecs

 Reddit Icon

-AlliGalaxy • 29 days ago
+AlliGalaxy • about 2 months ago

 Funny I just came here to research coffee machines because my 15yo MoccaMaster given to me by my mom makes very meh coffee.
 Anyone have tips on what I could be doing wrong?
 I probably need to descale, I am guessing it has never been descaled in its lifetime.